How to switch broadband provider

 - Use the filters to choose a broadband package that offers the minimum speed and data allowance you want.
 You can also choose a line rental deal offering the inclusive calls you need – for example free evening and weekend calls.

 - Choose a contract length that suits you – 18 month contracts are common, but some providers offer 12 or 24 month contracts.
 Shorter contracts may offer more flexibility, while longer contracts tend to be cheaper.

 - Our provider ratings are shown for each company, too – these reflect the feedback we've received from thousands of customers.
-Read how we assess broadband deals for more information on our scores.
+Read for more information on our scores.

 - Click 'More details' on each deal for extra information about the features included, any special offers available and a breakdown of costs.